MakeSchool-Tutorials/Environment-Setup/P00-Welcome/content.md

 >
 > Reflect on these as you complete each chapter.
 Are you meeting these outcomes?

+# Tell Us About Yourself

+We have students from all different walks of life, and we'd love to learn about yours!

+> [action]
+>
+> Take a few minutes to [fill out your student profile](https://forms.gle/fV1toy8veKdeDf9G7).
+This will be available for all students/staff to see, so please fill it out appropriately.

-Ready to get that development environment set up?
+Looking forward to learning more about you!
+Now, are you ready to get that development environment set up?

 ![lets-do-this](https://media.giphy.com/media/Cx0JktG3wBWvu/giphy.gif)
 <br/><sub> Source: [Giphy](https://media.giphy.com/media/Cx0JktG3wBWvu/giphy.gif) </sub>